MEET KATIE

 Owner/Trainer

-I started my career in the pet industry in 2011 where I worked as a daycare attendant at a doggy daycare, boarding and training facility called The Dog Spot.
-In the first year at The Dog Spot, I started assisting in dog training classes and soon realized that is where my passion lay.
+I started my career in the pet industry in 2011 where I worked as a daycare attendant at a doggy daycare, boarding and training facility.
+In the first year working there, I started assisting in dog training classes and soon realized that is where my passion lay.
 In 2012, I got my CCS certification in dog training and behavior through the Northwest School of Canine Studies.
 From there, I started teaching classes such as puppy classes, tricks and advanced manners.

 In 2016, I took my career down another path and started working in animal welfare.
 I went back to school and achieved my Applied Animal Behavior certification from the University of Washington.
 I also started my job rehabilitating homeless dogs and cats in the behavior program at Seattle Humane.
 During this time, I focused my training on behavior modification such as fear, aggression and reactivity.